ValentinFunk/LibK/README.md

 ```

 The database will connect using the LibK settings (MySQL or SQLite) and initialize all models (create tables etc.)
-When the datbase has connected the function YourAddon.onDatabaseConnected will be called if it exists.
+When the database has connected the function YourAddon.onDatabaseConnected will be called if it exists.

 ### Models
 The main feature of LibK are models, these allow backend independent usage of databases.